 Not only do you want a cap that is comfortable to wear, but you also want one that provides adequate protection from sparks and debris.

-Here are some important factors to consider when selecting the best welding cap for your needs.
+Here are some key factors to consider when selecting the ideal welding cap for your specific needs.

 One of the most important factors to consider when choosing a welding cap is the material it is made from.